DMODPevahouse/ai_enabled_system/FraudDetection/SystemsPlan.md

 * **Continuous Deployment:** The CD/CI deployment would go like this: Collect  data -> build model -> test -> iterate model parameters and data features -> test -> release if performance increases -> monitor -> repeat
 * **Post-deployment Monitoring:** Post deployment, the model and experts should compare on how accurate the model is being, add that to the label of new data, and calculate recall and precision, making sure that the model's performance is not decreasing.
 O
 * **Maintenance:** Outlined slightly in the CD/CI, but take new data that is constantly being collected, have professional label the new data based on results, use the new data for the model to be trained on, train the model.
 * **Quality Assurance:** Quality assurance with fraud detection can be difficult since often there is no way to fully declare fraud vs non-fraud, but since the company has a method of testing the current data and has some values around recall and precision, that is how quality will be tested.
 Making sure that the numbers for recall and precision are not decreasing, evaluating customer calls about fraud to determine how much profitability and customer satisfaction is being lost due to fraud.
+The model was designed with modularity in mind in order to make sure that testing and improving is easy.
+The model is changable simply, the cross_validation is built in in case new testing is needed but not mandatory to save time for sending the model, scaler is separate to try new things.
+If this model started to drift adjusting and recreating is simple for future proofing.

 ---